schurgan/domoticz-BSR/README.md

 1.1.4: update also if we have a day change between last update and heartbeat, so we will get correct device name with numbers of days
 1.1.5: small fix to ignore dates older then today entries for waste disposal, eg. xmas tree always returned full list.
 1.1.6: new debug parameter 'True fast full detail'. if it is turned on, handle update intervale as minutes not hours!
-1.1.7: bugfix, forgot to clear data storage before reading them from webservice
+1.1.7: bugfix, forgot to clear data storage before reading them from web service 2.0.0: rebuild project structure